 Denser stones (granite, bluestone or quartize) are better for colder climates where as softer stones (limestone and sandstone) are better for warmer climates.
 Softer stones tend to be more porous and can absorb water and crack more easily in cold climates.

 Consider the use of the path.
 Is this a primary walkway with high foot traffic leading to an entrance?
-A secondary path to a garden that will prevent wear or your lawn or an ornamental path to accompany a garden feature.
+A secondary path to a garden will prevent wear on your lawn.
+If you haven’t had a walkway installed yet and are noticing wear on your grass, there are sites you can go to like Lawncare.net, which will be able to help you replenish your lawn and get it looking green and bright again.
 Plan accordingly – high foot traffic areas will need smooth uniform stone to prevent tripping hazards.
 Secondary and ornamental paths can be more spaced and rustic looking.

 Know your square footage.
 Plan out and measure your path before you start stone shopping.
 This way you’ll have an accurate idea of price and store clerks will be more able to assist you.